DuggyL/frontend-milestone-project-2/README.md

 -   The happy cheering brain mascot uses on the win overlay screen to reflect the   player's success.
 -   I have chosen these everyday household images to create familiarity with things people use every day.
 Icons are easily recognised and differentiated.
 The icon's art style compliment the brain mascot.

+##  Future Features
+In the future, I would like to add the following features:-

+-   Option to pick different difficulties.
+-   Option to play other memory-based games.
+-   Leaderboard feature.
+-   Subscribe to newsletter.
+-   Direct donation feature (To Alzheimer's charities).
+-   Google Map API (help locate nearby specialists and clinics).

 # Technologies Used